 This page contains the documentation you will require to make an application to the REC at NUI Galway.
 It also contains information on regulations governing ethical research and some useful documents on different areas of research that have, or may have, ethical implications.

-PLEASE NOTE: If you apply for Ethical Approval, the research requiring approval should not commence before approval is granted.
+PLEASE NOTE: If you apply for Ethical Approval, data collection for the research requiring approval must not commence before full approval is granted.

 Click on the titles below to reveal content

-- The REC accepts applications from Doctoral & MD (Doctor of Medicine) postgraduates and staff members: Ethical Review of UG and PG Research (* Please note, the REC does not accept applications for review from Masters students, either taught or by major thesis.)
+- The REC only reviews applications from staff members and Doctoral & MD (Doctor of Medicine) postgraduates.
+The REC does NOT accept applications from Masters students, either taught or by major thesis.
+See here for information on NUI Galway's School Research Ethics Committees (SRECs)

-RE SIGNATURES : Post-graduate students - ensure your application has been signed by your supervisor + Head of Discipline / Staff - ensure your application has been signed by your Head of Discipline.
+RE SIGNATURES : Post-graduate students - ensure you and your supervisor have signed your application / Staff - ensure you and your Head of Discipline have signed your application.
 ORIGINAL SIGNATURES ARE REQUIRED.

 Applications must be emailed to firstname.lastname@example.org as one single pdf document , no later than the deadline date above.
 Applicants must also submit a signed hard copy by the deadline date.
 For any other information or queries contact: